AFLplusplus/Website/content/docs/tutorials/libxml2_tutorial.md

 $ ~/AFLplusplus/afl-fuzz -i in/ -o out -m none -d -- ./xmllint_cov @@
 ```

 Beware of the `-m none`.
-We built it using AddressSanitizer that maps a lot of pages for the shasdow memory so we have to remove the memory limit in order to have it up and running.
+We built it using AddressSanitizer that maps a lot of pages for the shadow memory so we have to remove the memory limit to have it up and running.

-XML is an higly structured input so `-d` is a good choice.
-It enables FidgetyAFL, a modality that skips the deterministic stages (that are well suited for binary formats) in favour of the randomic stages.
+XML is a highly structured input so `-d` is a good choice.
+It enables FidgetyAFL, a modality that skips the deterministic stages (that are well suited for binary formats) in favor of the random stages.

 ![screen1]({{% rel %}}libxml_screen1.png{{% /rel %}})

 Now, knowing that libxml2 is a library and so the code is reentrant, we can speedup out fuzzing process using persistent mode.

-Persistent mode avoid the overhead of forking and give a lot of speedup.
+Persistent mode avoids the overhead of forking and gives a lot of speedup.

-To enable it, we have to choose a reentrant routine and setup a persistent loop patching the code.
+To enable it, we have to choose a reentrant routine and set up a persistent loop patching the code.

 ```diff
 diff --git a/xmllint.c b/xmllint.c